youngrichu/quicksnip/CONTRIBUTING.md

 // Usage:
 example(5) // Returns: 10
 ```

-If your function doesn't return anything just show how to use it. \
+If your function doesn't return anything just show how to use it.
 If the result of your function is too complicated to be expressed in a single comment, your snippet is probably too complex to begin with.

 ### Snippet boundaries

-To **check if your snippet will not get refused** ask yourself those questions:
+To ensure your snippet isn’t refused, consider these questions:
 - **Does the standard library of my language provide an easy way of doing this ?**
 - **Does that snippet have a real, and practical use case ?**
 - **Could it be split into separate parts to be better understood ?**

-If one of question is true, then your snippet will most likely get refused !
+If any answer is yes, then your snippet will most likely get rejected.

 ---